georgezengin/fix_subs/readme.md

 <p align="center"> # Movie Folder Renamer

-A Python script to rename movie folders by extracting and formatting the name, year, and release description as `<name> (year) [release_description]`.
+A Python script to rename movie folders by extracting and formatting the name, year, and release description as:
+`<name> (year) [release_description]`.

     <br>
 </p>